mkohler/cython_swig/README.rst

     Here's the implementation of sgreeting.

-    The first conditional allows callers to find out how much space to allocate.
-The caller passes in a null pointer for the output buffer, and sgreeting returns the number of bytes in the output string.
+    The first conditional allows callers to bypass the body of the function, and just find out how big the output string will be.

-    The second conditional checks if the buffer is long enough for the output, returning zero if the buffer is not long enough.
+    The pattern is, the caller calls sgreeting with a null pointer, finds out how much space to allocate, allocates the space, and then calls sgreeting again passing in a memory buffer.

-    Then it concatenates the string hello, and its input argument in the outp buffer.
+    The second conditional checks if the buffer is long enough for the output, bailing out if it isn't.

-    Understanding the implementation isn't vital as long as you understand the interface.
-And the key thing to understand about the interface is that the CALLER of sgreeting function must allocate the sgreeting's output buffer.
+    The key thing to understand about sgreeting's interface is that the CALLER of sgreeting must allocate sgreeting's output buffer.

     Let's use SWIG to make this function available to Python.